Pygex/LuteController/rtmidi_readme_and_license.md

 By Gary P. Scavone, 2003-2019.

-This distribution of RtMidi contains the following:

-- `doc`:      RtMidi documentation (also online at http://www.music.mcgill.ca/~gary/rtmidi/)
-- `tests`:    example RtMidi programs

-On Unix systems, type `./configure` in the top level directory, then `make` in the `tests/` directory to compile the test programs.
-In Windows, open the Visual C++ workspace file located in the `tests/` directory.

-If you checked out the code from git, please run `./autogen.sh` before `./configure`.

 ## Overview

 RtMidi is a set of C++ classes (`RtMidiIn`, `RtMidiOut`, and API specific classes) that provide a common API (Application Programming Interface) for realtime MIDI input/output across Linux (ALSA, JACK), Macintosh OS X (CoreMIDI, JACK), and Windows (Multimedia Library) operating systems.
 RtMidi significantly simplifies the process of interacting with computer MIDI hardware and software.
 It was designed with the following goals: